Onshore wind rules to be relaxed after Tory revolt

 - Published

-The government has pledged to relax restrictions on building onshore wind farms in England after a threatened rebellion from Tory MPs.
+The government has pledged to relax restrictions on building onshore wind farms in England after a threatened rebellion from Conservative MPs.

 A rule requiring new turbines to be built on pre-designated land will be rewritten, the levelling up department said.